The difference between PAMM and Trust Management.

-At the moment, the investment services market mainly offers investors two investment options
+Currently, the investment services market primarily offers investors two investment options

-The question of choosing one option or another sometimes simply confuses an investor, because he wants to invest money not only with the most profitability, but also with the least risk.
+The choice of one or the other can sometimes be overwhelming for investors, who want to invest not only with the greatest profit but also with the least risk.

-• Complexity of investments - investing in Trust Management is much easier, since here you are simply required to transfer money to the company’s account, in contrast to investment plans, where you need to independently select a manager and some other parameters.
+• Investment complexity – Investing in Trust Management is much simpler, as you simply transfer funds to the company's account, unlike PAMM investments, where you must independently select a manager and certain other parameters.

 • Profitability - on average, PAMM brokers offer 20-50% per annum from investments in trust management, the profitability of PAMM accounts can reach more than 100% per month.